Pylons/pyramid/docs/narr/environment.rst

-Let's presume your configuration file is named ``MyProject.ini``, and there is a section representing your application named ``[app:main]`` within the file that represents your :mod:`repoze.bfg` application.
+Let's presume your configuration file is named ``MyProject.ini``, and there is a section representing your application named ``[app:main]`` within the file that represents your :mod:`pyramid` application.
 The configuration file settings documented in the above "Config File Setting Name" column would go in the ``[app:main]`` section.
 Here's an example of such a section: